ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Women took the lead in all the hor­
+rible work of the mob.
+A woman
+pulled the rope, a woman touched the
+match to the fire.
+Women spurred
+fathers, brothers and sweethearts to
+deeds of vengeance like the Amazons
+of history.
+The lynching was the result of the
+murder of Miss Annie Peltey, a pretty
+factory girl.
+Hloodhounds took up the
+scent from the gag In the girl&#x27;s
+mouth and went directly to James&#x27;s
 house, and when he was taken to Jail,
 followed tho scent to the door of his
 cell.